 “This evening?”
 Jeffrey queried with more than a hint of astonishment in his tone.

 “Uh-Huh.
 He’s coming here for supper.
 Even bringing it,” she replied smugly as she ran her hand softly along the top of Pepper’s head and down his back.
-“By the way, is everything wrapping up at your end?”
+“By the way, how’s retirement?”